dtcenter/METplus/docs/Contributors_Guide/conda_env.rst

 If your host (i.e. the computer on which you running METplus and MET tools) doesn't already have all the necessary packages installed, we recommend that you run METplus within a conda environment.
-This enables you to manage dependencies and to isolate the version of Python for running METplus from your other Python applications.
+This enables you to manage dependencies and to isolate the METplus version of Python from your other Python applications.

-To ensure that you are replicating the packages used in the development of METplus, use the environments.yml file to re-create the Python environment used by METplus.
+To replicate the packages used in the development of METplus, use the environments.yml file to recreate the Python environment used by METplus.
 This file is found at the top-level dirctory of the METplus source code:

-    path/to/METplus/environments.yml
+   METplus/environments.yml

 **Pre-condition- installing the conda package manager if it doesn't exist**

+** *You will only need to follow these instructions once.* **

 1. First, you will need to download **miniconda3** from the Miniconda/Continuum Analytics web site (this is a minimal installer that contains the package manager, *conda* that has Python 3 and other dependent packages.)